 Section 14.
 Vacancy, how supplied.
-This section applies before December 5, 2018.
+This section applies on or before December 3, 2014.
 Whenever the office of Governor shall become vacant because of the death, resignation or removal of a Governor in office, or any other cause, the President of the Senate shall assume the office of Governor until another Governor shall be duly qualified.
 When the vacancy occurs more than 90 days preceding the date of the primary election for nominating candidates to be voted for at the biennial election next succeeding, the President of the Senate shall assume the office of Governor until the first Wednesday after the first Tuesday of January following the biennial election.
 At the biennial election, a Governor shall be elected to fill the unexpired term created by the vacancy.
 When the vacancy occurs less than 90 days preceding the date of a primary election the President of the Senate shall fill the unexpired term.

 Section 14-A. Vacancy; how supplied.
-This section applies on and after December 5, 2018.
+This section applies on or after December 3, 2014.
 If the office of Governor becomes vacant because of the death, resignation or removal of a Governor in office or any other cause, the Presiding Officer of the Legislature shall assume the office of Governor until another Governor is duly qualified.
-Unless the vacancy occurs less than 90 days preceding the date of the primary, then a special election to elect a Governor must be held no later than 90 days following the vacancy.
-At the special election, a Governor must be elected to fill the unexpired term created by the vacancy.
+When the vacancy occurs more than 90 days preceding the date of the primary election for nominating candidates to be voted for at the biennial election next succeeding, the Presiding Officer of the Legislature shall assume the office of Governor until the first Wednesday after the first Tuesday of January following the biennial election.
+At the biennial election, a Governor must be elected to fill the unexpired term created by the vacancy.
 When the vacancy occurs less than 90 days preceding the date of a primary election, the Presiding Officer of the Legislature shall fill the unexpired term.